 On August 20, 2010, the Corporation for National and Community Service issued a final rule implementing changes in the National Service Trust and other provisions as directed by the Serve America Act.

-The final rule was developed after a through review of extensive public input.
-It makes a number of changes that will further our goal of expanding opportunities for Americans to serve by increasing incentives, expanding eligibility, and improving the benefits for those who answer the call to serve.
+The final rule was developed after a thorough review of public input.
+The changes further the CNCS goal of expanding opportunities for Americans to serve by increasing incentives, expanding eligibility, and improving the benefits for those who answer the call to serve.

-The key provisions in the new rule relate to eligibility for and amount of Segal AmeriCorps Education Awards, the number of terms that an AmeriCorps member can serve in AmeriCorps State and National programs, the calculation of education awards over multiple terms, and the transferability of education awards.
+The key provisions in the new rule reference the eligibility for, and amount of, the Segal AmeriCorps Education Awards, the number of terms that an AmeriCorps member can serve in State and National programs, the calculation of education awards over multiple terms, and the transferability of education awards.

 Final Rule Summary

-This rule primarily proposes amendments and additions to existing regulations regarding the National Service Trust, including:
+This rule primarily proposed amendments and additions to existing regulations regarding the National Service Trust, including: